 High Performance Coating (HPC) stainless steel look.
 Although very durable it is not recommended that Metro’s with this finish are used to cook on.

-All model Metro’s can be easily cleaned with a damp soft cloth when the appliance is not operating.
-Do not used abrasive or solvent based cleaning agents.
+All model Metro’s can be easily cleaned with a soft cloth when the appliance is not operating.
+Do not use abrasive or solvent based cleaning agents.

 Providing your fuel is properly seasoned, under normal operating conditions the air-wash design of the Metro’s firebox will keep the door glass clear.
 If the glass requires cleaning you may use either a razor blade scraper or wet newspaper dipped in ash rubbed on the glass.
 If your door glass breaks it must be replaced with 5mm thick ceramic glass which is available from your local Metro retailer.